 Home Birth Frequently Asked Questions

-At BIRTHWISE MIDWIFERY CARE its important to us that you have the knowledge you need to make informed decisions for you and your family.
-If you have and want answers to these and other questions please reach out to us by visiting the Contact page.
+At BIRTHWISE MIDWIFERY CARE its important that you have the knowledge you need to make informed decisions for you and your family.

 *Is home birth safe?

 *What are the most common reasons for not being able to have a home-birth?